National Transfer Accounts

 See more presentations at Meetings and Presentations

-NTA Data Sheet A summary of the project's finding with selected tables and graphs is now available in the form of wallchart.
+A summary of the project's finding with selected tables and graphs is now available in the form of wallchart.
 Download the NTA Data Sheet.

 In July 2012, Ronald Lee gave a presentation at the NBER Summer Institute on the topic of aging and social security.
 The presentation focused on USA NTA, but with international comparisons.
 Download the full presentation here: LeeMasonNBERSummerInstitute